matti-manalo/THESIS/README.md

 3. https://docs.github.com/en/get-started/start-your-journey

 ### Goals of this GitHub Repo
+1. ***Give us confidence that we absolutely know what we are doing***
-1. Let everyone be on the same page in terms of hardware and software components
+2. Let everyone be on the same page in terms of hardware and software components
-2. Collaborate on the software (object detection algorithm)
+3. Collaborate on the software (object detection algorithm or YOLOv8)
+4. Track all changes made ***(very important)***
-3. Documentation
+5. Documentation
-4. Learn, learn, learn
+6. Learn, learn, learn
-5. ***Give us confidence that we absolutely know what we are doing***

 ### THESIS GitHub Repo Checklist
 - [ ] Hardware set-up